zaratsian/gcp-data-streaming/README.md

 ```
 cd ./gcp-data-streaming/

-# NOTE: Be sure to update the gcp_setup.sh file to include your GCP project id.
+# NOTE: Be sure to update the gcp_setup.sh file to set the GCP_PROJECT_ID to your GCP project id.

 ./gcp_setup.sh
 ```